farao-community/farao-community.github.io/pages/docs/input-data/crac/crac.md

 - HVDC line,
 - Production unit.

+A range action can also be a counter-trade remedial action corresponding to an exchange from an exporting country to an importing country.

 The determination of the optimal set-point improving a network situation requires some data:
 - the current value in a specified network,
 - the minimal reachable value according to the specified network – or the maximal authorized variation for a decreasing variation,